RiceD2KLab/SWiM/testing/README.md

 The `YOLOv8Seg.py` defines the Yolov8 class with helper methods to run evaluation.

+The `error-analysis/error_analyser.py` has script to infer polygon coordinates for the spacecraft and calculate the error from the ground truth mask.

 The `runtime/` subdirectory contains the core components for benchmarking YOLO model inference, providing a structured environment for model's inference speed testing.

 ## Usage